yannclement/gnde/README.md

 <h1>GNDE: Gemini New Debian Experience</h1>

 <h2>Description:</h2>
+<p>Debian on Planet's Gemini computer is great but in my opinion, a taskbar as well as overlapping windows is not a good thing for such a small screen.
+In addition, the Gemini has the great advantage of having a real keyboard, it must be used.</p>

+<p>So I tried to get closer to the use of a smartphone, with windows that appear on the entire screen without overlapping and that we switch one behind the other without a taskbar but with effective keyboard shortcuts.
+All with an auto login so you do not waste time on startup.</p>

 This procedure is for install LightDM and DWM on Planet Gemini computer (tested on wifi only model) for a new user experience, namely:
 <ul>
   <li>auto login as gemini user;</li>